Bangor University - North Wales Clinical Psychology Programme

 Please see our website for a list of staff with day-to-day involvement in the Programme.

-Additional contributions to the Programme are made by colleagues from the School of Psychology, Bangor University and Clinical Psychology Departments of the Betsi Cadwaladr University Health Board.
+Additional contributions to the Programme are made by colleagues from the School of Psychology and Sports Science, Bangor University and Clinical Psychology Departments of the Betsi Cadwaladr University Health Board.

 Last updated: